Packing tips & all the essentials you have to pack for Scotland to enjoy the Highlands, Isle of Skye, Edinburgh & beyond.

 Things you should know BEFORE packing for Scotland

-First of all, Scotland can roughly be divided into the Lowlands (meaning Edinburgh and Glasgow) and the Highlands.
+First of all, a word or two about the Scottish weather: Scotland can roughly be divided into the Lowlands (meaning Edinburgh and Glasgow), the Highlands and the islands.
 You will probably want to see the Isle of Skye (if it’s not on your list yet, read my guide to the Isle of Skye!) and the big cities.
 The climate in both areas is a bit different, though the general pattern prevails: Scotland is cold and wet.

 Edinburgh is a bit milder.
 With temperatures climbing up to 19° Celsius in Summer and an average of 9 days of rain (winter is 12).